 Like most major streaming platforms, Netflix geo-restricts its content.
 In theory, this means that users in specific countries can only watch some shows and movies.
-However, it’s possible to change your IP address (and from Netflix’s point of view, your location) by connecting to a Virtual Private Network (VPN).
+However, it’s possible to change your local IP address (and from Netflix’s point of view, your location) by connecting to a Virtual Private Network (VPN).

 To combat this, Netflix has invested heavily in its VPN-detection measures.
 As such, many VPNs just won’t work with Netflix, and if you try to use the service, you’ll see the following error: “You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”